openblockchains/crypto-quotes/README.md

 All of them can hold bitcoin.
 None of them can hold gold.
 Bitcoin is the future.
 Number go up!
 To the moon!

-> Austrian Maximalist comments:
+> Fact Checker comments:
 >
-> The future of store of value has always been bitcoin.
-Take $1.6 Billion in Bitcoin vs in Gold.
+> To be precise, none of the smart phones hold any bitcoin.
+Bitcoin is on the blockchain.
-> Digital 0 and 1s change everything!
-Zero grams!
-Zero kilos!
-Zero tons!
+> What you hold in a smartphone is only the private key to sign transactions for your bitcoin on the blockchain.

   §